-Super soft and extra chewy chocolate chip cookie bars are incredibly easy to make.
-No dough chilling, mixer, or rolling into balls required!
-Sprinkled with sea salt for a little something extra, these cookie bars are a chocolate chip cookie lovers’ dream.
+These extra soft and chewy chocolate chip cookie bars are incredibly easy to make.
+No dough chilling or rolling into balls required!
+Sprinkle with sea salt for a little something extra.

-Taste testers gave these chocolate chip cookie bars a stamp of delicious approval– and I’m so glad because this cookie dough actually makes my favorite chewy chocolate chip cookies, too.
+Taste testers gave these chocolate chip cookie bars a stamp of approval—and I’m so glad because this dough makes my favorite chewy chocolate chip cookies, too.
 We’re talking the softest, chewiest, thickest chocolate chip cookies to ever come out of my oven.

-And if you can believe it, baking chocolate chip cookies as cookie bars transforms them into something even better!
-Plus, there’s the whole easy factor because we don’t have to chill the cookie dough and we don’t need to roll the dough into individual cookies.
+And if you can believe it, baking chocolate chip cookies as cookie bars transforms them into something even better.
+Plus, we don’t have to chill the cookie dough and we don’t need to roll the dough into individual cookies.
 So they’re homemade soft and chewy chocolate chip cookies, only easier to prepare.
-A lazy girl’s cookie if you will– because sometimes we don’t want to lift a finger, right?
+A lazy gal’s cookie if you will.

 Why You’ll Love These Chocolate Chip Cookie Bars

 - Just like chocolate chip cookies, but they don’t spread

 - 100x easier than making cookies—no individual cookie dough rolling

 - A quick no chill cookie recipe